top of page

 Not all caregivers are familiar with sleep training methods.
 Give them a quick rundown of the approach that you've chosen and why consistency is so important.
 If your baby is used to falling asleep on their own, make sure they know so they don’t rock or pat them to sleep out of habit.

 Most daycares have set nap times, which may not match up perfectly with your schedule.
 It’s okay to be a bit flexible!
 But if there are things that are non-negotiable for your sleep training (like not using sleep props), let them know.
-Finding middle ground helps everyone.
+Finding a middle ground helps everyone involved.

-If the daycare allows it, send a few familiar sleep items to make naps easier—like a sleep sack, a small lovey (once they reach 12 months of age), or a white noise machine.
-Having these little comforts can make a big difference in helping your child settle.
+If the daycare allows it, send a few familiar sleep items to make naps easier.
+Consider providing a sleep sack, a small lovey (once they reach 12 months of age), or even a white noise machine.
+Having these little comforts can make a big difference in helping your child settle down.

-Try to get a quick rundown of your child’s naps at pickup.
-Knowing how long they slept (or didn’t sleep) helps you adjust bedtime accordingly and keep things on track at home.
+Make it a point to get a quick rundown of your child’s naps at pickup.
+Knowing how long they slept (or didn’t sleep) allows you to adjust bedtime accordingly.
+This practice helps keep everything on track at home.

 Let’s be real—daycare sleep won’t always look like home sleep, and that’s okay!
-It might take some time for your little one to adjust, and not every daycare will be able to follow your plan exactly.
+Your little one may take some time to adjust.
+Not every daycare will be able to follow your plan exactly.
 Keep the communication open and work together as a team to support your child’s sleep needs.

-Do the best you can, and if bedtime ends up being later than you'd like, you can help make up for lost sleep on the weekends with an early bedtime.
+Do the best you can, and if bedtime ends up being later than you'd like, aim to make up for lost sleep on the weekends with an earlier bedtime.
 Prioritizing rest whenever possible will help keep your child on track in the long run.

 Your daycare can be a great partner in your sleep training journey if you keep the lines of communication open and work together.
 Remember, progress over perfection!
 And if you need extra support, Smart Night Sleep is here to help.
 You’ve got this!